EMPIAR, the Electron Microscopy Public Image Archive, is a public resource for raw electron microscopy

 3 Data transfer technologies

 In order to upload data to EMPIAR we provide two alternatives which are both capable of dealing efficiently

-associated with EMPIAR — Aspera (http://asperasoft.com) and Globus (https://www.globus.org).
+associated with EMPIAR — Globus (https://www.globus.org) and Aspera (http://asperasoft.com).
 Both technologies require you to install

-one of the datasets (you can cancel the download once the transfer
+Now clicking the download button will initiate the transfer (you can cancel the download once the transfer

 Aspera makes use of UDP transfer technology.
 Some institutes block the UDP port (port 33001) by default and

 the case for you then we recommend that you use Globus which relies on GridFTP.